pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Message Format for Pupil Server
 Messages from pupil server mirror all objects in the `events` dict that is used internally in pupil capture and player.
 The data is send per topic (`pupil_positions`, `gaze_positions` ...) and serialized using [json](https://docs.python.org/2/library/json.html).
 The example above tells it all.

-### Marker Tracking
+### Surface Tracking

 > {{< video-webm src="/videos/surface-tracking/srf-tracking" >}}

 <!-- > {{< video-youtube embed-url="https://www.youtube.com/embed/bmqDGE6a9kc" >}} -->

-The `Marker Tracking` plugin allows you to define surfaces within your environment and track surfaces in realtime using a 5x5 square marker.
+The `Surface Tracker` plugin allows you to define surfaces within your environment and track surfaces in realtime using a 5x5 square marker.
 We were greatly inspired by the [ArUco marker tracking library](http://www.uco.es/investiga/grupos/ava/node/26).

 *  Markers - We use a 5x5 square marker.
 This is not the same marker that is used by ArUco (they use 7x7).
 *  Using a 5x5 marker gives us 64 unique markers.